Your credit score is a big part of your life…whether you realize it or not.

 Your credit score generally ranges from 300 to 850, with a higher score being better.
 Here’s a breakdown of the credit scoring model from FICO, and what each tier says about you as a borrower:

-580 and Below: Poor Credit — This tells lenders, banks, credit unions, and employers that you are a risk when it comes to borrowing, and you’re considered a “subprime” borrower.
-It may mean that you have a lot of debt, or that you make late payments or no payments at all on your financial obligations.
-Having a bad credit score has many consequences, such as: higher interest rates, less favorable terms and conditions for loans, being denied altogether for bank loans and possibly credit cards, and more.
+580 and Below: Poor Credit — Poor credit score tells lenders, banks, credit unions, and employers that you are a risk when it comes to borrowing, and you’re considered a “subprime” borrower.
+It may mean that you have a lot of debt, or that you make late payments or no payments at all during your credit history.
+Having a bad credit score rating has many consequences, such as: qualifying for a higher interest rate, less favorable terms and conditions for loans, being denied altogether for bank loans and possibly credit cards, and more.

 670–739: Good Credit — Your credit score here is either near the average or slightly above the average credit score in the US.
 Many lenders and banks consider this to be a good score, and you’ll have more borrowing options available to you.
 This score range is when you’ll start to see better interest rates and terms.
 If you fall in this category it means that you make payments on time for things like credit cards, mortgages, and other loans.